crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 ```

 You can also consider fetching *proofs* from all the users `crev` is aware of - even ones that
-are not par of your *WoT*.
+are not part of your *WoT*.
 Use `cargo crev repo fetch all` for that.

 ## Reviewing code

 Try `cargo crev crate verify` again.